getsentry/seer/README.md

 ### Setup

 Use `direnv` or a similar tool that sources `.envrc`.
-It will check your python version and setup virtualenv for you:
+It will:

+- Check your Python version, and install the required version if necessary
+- Check for a virtualenv, and set one up for you if it doesn't find one

 ```bash
 direnv allow